reedislost/wtfbuild/README.md

 `/vests` - ???

+## setup

+Get a discord bot token and client id and add it to your `.env` file.
+[See a guide here, or ping Garrett if this is confusing](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)

+Run `npm run dev` which will run the deploy-commands file and then run the bot.
+Deploy commands is necessary to have slash commands work.

 ## Next steps

 - [ ] Make the bot create and save a new poll to a db, maybe find a service for doing this?